0xC0000054/pdn-kuwahara/Readme.md

   Paint.NET Version |  Effects Folder Location
   --------|----------
   Classic | C:\Program Files\Paint.NET\Effects
-  Microsoft Store | My Documents\paint.net App Files\Effects
+  Microsoft Store | Documents\paint.net App Files\Effects

 3. Restart Paint.NET.
 4. The plug-in will now be available as the Kuwahara menu item in the Noise category of the Paint.NET Effects menu.